Deconfounded Image Captioning: A Causal Retrospect: Related Work

-\textbf{Attention Mechanisms} (Figure~\ref{fig:fig_retro}(c)).
-SAT~\cite{xu2015show} was the first work using attention mechanism, and then this mechanism was used in every follow-up IC systems~\cite{you2016image,lu2017knowing,yao2017boosting,anderson2018bottom,zha2019context,huang2019attention}.
-This mechanism allows an IC to scan over all the visual concepts of an image and then select suitable ones conditioned on the language context, \eg, spatial attention~\cite{xu2015show,anderson2018bottom} and semantic attention~\cite{you2016image} selected the most informative visual features and semantic labels to generate the captions.
-In fact, the attention mechanism is a hybrid approximation of the backdoor and the front-door adjustments.
-Compared with the backdoor adjustment (Eq.~\eqref{equ:equ_do}), where $P(\mathcal{L}|do(\mathcal{I}))$ is averaged over all the visual concepts of $\mathcal{D}$, attention only averages over all the appeared visual concepts of the given image, which is only a small subset of $\mathcal{D}$.
-Thus, $\mathcal{I}$ is only partially intervened.
-As for front-door, attention treats the visual regions as $\mathcal{Z}$ and then generates captions from the selected positions.
-However, like we discussed in Section~\ref{sub_sec:frontdoor}, by only adding a front-door mediator but without intervention, these ICs are still confounded.
+\textbf{Attention Mechanisms} (Fig.~\ref{fig:fig_retro}(c)).
+SAT~\cite{xu2015show} was the first work which applied the attention mechanism in IC, and then this mechanism was used in almost every follow-up IC systems~\cite{you2016image,lu2017knowing,yao2017boosting,anderson2018bottom,zha2019context,huang2019attention,cornia2020meshed,zhou2020more}.
+By this mechanism, captioners first scan over all the visual concepts of an image and then select suitable ones conditioned on the language context, \eg, spatial attention~\cite{xu2015show,anderson2018bottom} and semantic attention~\cite{you2016image} selected the most informative visual features and semantic labels, to generate the captions.
+The attention mechanism is an approximation of both the backdoor and front-door adjustments.
+Compared with the backdoor adjustment (Eq.~\eqref{equ:equ_do}), where $P(\mathcal{L}|do(\mathcal{X}))$ averages over all the visual concepts of $\mathcal{D}$, while the attention mechanism only averages over the appearing visual concepts of the given image, which only construct a small subset of $\mathcal{D}$.
+Thus $\mathcal{D}$ is not totally deconfounded.
+From the perspective of the front-door adjustment, the attention mechanism treats the visual feature extracted from a specific position as the mediator $\mathcal{Z}$.
+Then the captioners generate the words by weighted averaging the visual features at the selected positions at different time steps.
+However, it uses the observational conditional probability $P(\mathcal{L}|\mathcal{X})$ (Eq.~\eqref{equ:front_bayes}) instead of $P(\mathcal{L}|do(\mathcal{X}))$ (Eq.~\eqref{equ:equ_frontdoor}) to compute the word distribution, which does not deconfound the confounder.
+Thus these captioners still easily learn the dataset bias~\cite{rohrbach2018object}. \re{Some researchers~\cite{zhou2020more} use image-text matching as a weakly training supervision for improving attention qualities, while such supervision comes from the confounder $\mathcal{D}$, this captioner is still confounded.}